 For many retailers, ground lamb continues to grow in popularity, as well as items like lamb stew meat, lamb shoulder chops and lamb rib chops.

-“Items like Seasoned Butterflied Boneless Lamb are proving especially popular, helping busy consumers get dinner on the table in under 30 minutes,” she said.
+“Items like Seasoned Butterflied Boneless Lamb are proving especially popular, helping busy consumers get dinner on the table in under 30 minutes,” Marta said.
 “Grinds are always popular, and all the chops — shoulder, loin and rib — are very easy to prepare and quick to cook, as well as lamb stew meat.
 Consumers continue to prepare legs and racks for special occasions.”

 More recently, Marta has seen a rise in consumers preparing boneless legs more often, making lamb barbacoa in crockpots and Dutch ovens for easy and delicious weeknight meals like tacos, hot pots and rice bowls.